Articles of Incorporation and Rules

 2. The auditor may request the submission of plans and reports for audits, accounting guidance, etc. conducted by business associations, various internal audits, and accounting experts affiliated with the association

-(Investigation of subsidiaries, etc.)
+(Investigation of Subsidiaries, etc.)

 2. In performing their duties, auditors must endeavor to actively communicate and exchange information with auditors and internal audit departments of subsidiaries, etc